tpadoan/TCWB/README.md

 Instead, if you have the source files, you can compile them using the Haskell compiler.
 E.g., the easiest way to do it, assuming you have installed the GHC, is by using the command
 ```
-ghc [-O] --make “Main.hs”
+ghc [-O] --make “TCWB.hs”
 ```
 from the folder where you put the source files.
 The *-O* flag is an optimising package of compiler flags, but you do not actually need it.
-The file “Main.hs” contains the *main* of the program.
+The file “TCWB.hs” contains the *main* of the program.
 Once completed you will obtain an executable to run from a console.

 It is recommended to place the executable and the files containing your input models (as will be explained later) in the same directory, or close to each other.

 ## Source code modules

 Currently the source code is split into four modules:
-* **Main** - *Main.hs* - contains the *main* of the program;
+* **Main** - *TCWB.hs* - contains the *main* of the program;
 * **Model** - *Model.hs* - contains the functions required to read, interpret, and manipulate Petri nets (their representation);
 * **Logic** - *Logic.hs* - contains the functions to parse logic formulae in input, check their syntax and other correctness requirement (explained below);
-* **MC** - *MC.hs* - contains the model-checking algorithm
+* **MC** - *MC.hs* - contains the model-checking algorithm;
+* **Commands** - *Commands.hs* - contains the functions implementing the commands that can be used to interact with the tool.

+## Interface

+The tool provides a simple command line interface, where you can input commands to be executed.

+To see the list of available commands you can use the command *help*.
+To get more information about a specific command just type *help \<command\>*.

+Using commands you can assign properties and models to names, then use those names in model-checking or other functions.

 ## Usage guidelines